 This is the official page for the Poetry Postcard Fest.

 The Fest was initiated in 2007 by poets Paul Nelson and Lana Ayers and involves people signing up to send 31 original poems on postcards to folks on their list before the end of August.
-It is the biggest annual fundraiser for SPLAB.
-In 2020 there were 544 participants in over 11 countries.
-This is the official call for 2020.
-Registration opens Sept 1 for POPO2021.
+It is the biggest annual fundraiser for the Cascadia Poetics LAB.
+In 2021 there were 519 participants in over 14 countries.
+Registration opens Sept 1 each year.
 See this essay in Rattle Magazine about the fest:

 Once you are registered (click here to register) here are the INSTRUCTIONS: